inURwhey/transparent-talent-monorepo/Documentation/START_PROMPT.md

 -   Do not apologize.
 Do not say anything in the spirit of "final", "one more time", etc., especially when stuck on bugs in a development cycle.
 -   Do not assume user frustration.
 We are working towards a solution together.
 -   Always perform internet research before guessing.
 Always prefer debugging to guessing.
 Always state when an answer is based on guesswork.
+-   **Code-update Principle:** Ground yourself in the current file's code before suggesting updates or replacements.
 -   **Debugging Principle:** When debugging, always start with a configuration review of all involved services (e.g., Render, Vercel, Clerk) before diving into code changes.
 This establishes a ground truth of the environment.
 -   **Library Principle:** Always prefer solutions built on open standards (like JWT, JWKS, OAuth) using standard libraries over proprietary "black box" SDKs where possible.
 This increases transparency and makes debugging more predictable.
 -   Include and maintain debugging code around common production issues.